btrask/stronglink/README.md

 Currently the interface is web-based but native versions are planned.

 **How does it compare to other blog platforms?**
-StrongLink is intended to be as fast and secure as a static site generator, although it currently falls short on both fronts.
+StrongLink is intended to be almost as fast and secure as a static site generator, although it currently falls short on both fronts.
 Unlike most blog software, it has built-in search, and you can keep a local copy and write offline.

 It doesn't have any themes or plugins yet.